Graduate internships: navigating the virtual landscape

 Key activities in the award involved interns completing Graduates First’s online work personality questionnaire, producing a CV containing their internship experience and participating in an online review and action planning appointment with their adviser towards the completion of their internship.

 All 60 interns successfully completed their full internship.

 In 2020, 93 graduate internships were delivered effectively with highly positive feedback from employers and interns.
 Graduates developed employability skills and identified new routes to employment which helped counteract negative messages about graduate opportunities.
 Employers were supported by the team to ensure their project was completed successfully.

 Approaching the changes in two phases enabled staff in the Student Futures team to develop confidence in new software and tools to manage different internship models.
 We were also able to respond to issues quickly with tried and tested solutions, while supporting graduates and employers with new work practices and cultures.

-- Being able to provide some virtual internships has enabled us to broaden the range of companies that take part.
+- Being able to provide virtual internships enabled the provider to broaden the range of companies that take part.
 For example, a London-based company provided two internships for our graduates based at home, one in Tees Valley and one in Ireland.

 - The graduates developed new skills and resilience.
 They learned how to work flexibly and productively in a location other than the employer’s premises, while demonstrating digital capability and competence to complete a project.
-This will enable graduates to adapt to evolving work practices emerge following the pandemic and give tangible supporting evidence of competence to future employers.
+This will enable the graduates to adapt to evolving work practices emerging in the future and give tangible supporting evidence of competence to prospective employers.

 Describe your experience of using this website